-If you're coming to Saskatchewan through provincial or federal immigration programs either for a temporary visit or permanently, you're protected by The Foreign Worker Recruitment and Immigration Services Act (FWRISA).
+If you're coming to Saskatchewan for work, whether it is through provincial or federal immigration programs either for a temporary visit or permanently, you're protected by The Foreign Worker Recruitment and Immigration Services Act (FWRISA).

 Immigrants to Canada also have legal protection under Canadian federal legislation.